StevenNguyenCyber/Cybersecurity-Projects/README.md

 - Log in after the set up wizard is complete.

-## Confirming IP addresses and using Nmap.
+## Confirming IP addresses and using Nmap

 - Once the virual machine as Kali Purple has launched, open up a terminal and type "ifconfig".